 In the introduction we also mentioned the person of the guardian and the ward.
 Let’s take a closer look at their role and relationship to the child.

-- Theguardian is supposed to represent the interests of the child if there is a conflict between the interests of the child and those of another person.
-A guardian may be appointed, for example, for the purposes of court proceedings (in the case of divorce or adoption proceedings, it is usually the children’s social welfare authority, the OSPOD).
+- The guardian is supposed to represent the interests of the child if there is a conflict between the interests of the child and those of another person.
+A guardian may be appointed, for example, for the purposes of court proceedings (in the case of divorce or adoption proceedings, it is usually the children’s social welfare authority(OSPOD)).
 In such a case, guardianship is in no way linked to real care.
-In some cases, however, a relative who also sometimes cares for the child may be appointed guardian.
+In some cases, however, a relative who also cares for the child may be appointed guardian.

 - A guardian is usually appointed by the court if the child’s parents die or are deprived of full parental responsibility.
 If it is not contrary to the child’s interests, a person appointed by the parents may be appointed guardian.
 Often this is a grandparent or grandparents.
 Spouses can also be guardians.
-They are entitled to financial remuneration in a similar way to foster care.
+They are entitled to a financial remuneration similar to that for foster care.